Skip to main content

 • Sleep disruption that does not respond to the usual sleep hygiene.
 Waking at 3 AM, hot at night, anxious wake-ups.

 • Hot flashes and night sweats.
-Often dismissed as "you're too young."
-Not too young.
+Often dismissed as "you're too young," when the timing fits perimenopause.

 • Brain fog and memory complaints.
 Word-finding difficulty, calendar slips, a sense of mental sharpness fading.